mikephung122/Validating-A-B-Test-Results/README.md

 # Validating-A-B-Test-Results
-A project used to help those with solid SQL knowledge sharpen their analytical thinking ability.
+A project which challenges those with a solid SQL knowledge to sharpen their analytical thinking ability.
 In this scenario a new feature tests off the charts and it is our job to determine the validity of the experiment.

 ## Overview
-This project is one three SQL Analytics Trainings provided by Mode Analytics - a data analysis platform that combines a powerful, web-based SQL editor with charting and sharing tools.
+This project is one three SQL Analytics challenges provided by Mode Analytics - a data analysis platform that combines a powerful, web-based SQL editor with charting and sharing tools.
 An overview of the trainings can be found at https://mode.com/sql-tutorial/sql-business-analytics-training/ while a description of this particular project can be found at https://mode.com/sql-tutorial/validating-ab-test-results/.
 The project was completed using the Mode Analytics platform and rerecreated using a Jupyter notebook with exported query results.
 The report can be seen at https://modeanalytics.com/end34v0r13/reports/c15ec8af1ec1/runs/844bd3731a1e.

 ## Contents
 This repository contains the following items: